marvelous007x/LoopScroll/README.md

 - `ScrollSensitivity` in horizontal is negative of `ScrollRect.ScrollSensitivity` which applys to my habbit.

-- It can only fill elements from left or top now.
+- It can only fill elements from left or top now.If you want to fill from right or bottom,`RefillCells(totalCount - 1)` and reverse indexes will do the trick